 You can quickly determine if your DNS records are properly configured using the

 $ host www.example.com www.example.com is an alias for nara-1234.herokussl.com. nara-1234.herokussl.com is an alias for elb002776-242519199.us-east-1.elb.amazonaws.com. elb002776-242519199.us-east-1.elb.amazonaws.com has address 126.96.36.199 …

 You should see an alias mapping from

 www.example.com to either

 If you run your business on Heroku, you should use a production-grade Heroku Postgres database.

-The Heroku Postgres production tier starts with Crane and extends through to the Mecha plan.
-Dev and Starter plans are not production databases.
+The Heroku Postgres production tiers are Standard, Premium and Enterprise.
+Dev and Basic hobby plans are not production databases.

 The production tier of service achieves the highest expected uptime and includes automated health checks, data snapshots and advanced features such as fork and follow.